priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Reference Counting
+**Concept**: Memory management technique that tracks how many references point to an object.
+Object is deleted when count reaches zero.
 **Analogy**: Like a popular book in a library - it's only removed when no one has checked it out.
 ```python
 import sys